Join our webinar on actionable learning analytics for student success

 How has assessment changed during the emergency online period, what were the challenges and opportunities regarding this transition?
 These questions will be answered in this article.

-Discover how to facilitate effective group work and peer assessment with the successful transformation stories from the Wharton School of Business and Griffith University.
+Discover how to facilitate effective group work and peer assessment with success stories from the Wharton School of Business and Griffith University.

 DOWNLOAD NOW